American Bull Staffy Breed Information Guide: American Bulldog and American Staffordshire Terrier Mix

 Looking for information about the American Bull Staffy?
 Our American Bull Staffy breed information guide is the best place for you to learn a lot about the dog breed.

 They are products of crossbreeding between the American Bulldog and the American Staffordshire Terrier.
-They were initially bred as working dogs; they also show a great strength in being a family dog, considering their great loyalty and wonderful personality.
+They were initially bred as working dogs; they also show great strength in being family dogs, considering their great loyalty and wonderful personality.

 The parent breeds, that is the American Bulldog and the American Staffordshire Terrier are from the same ancestor, and they are known to be loyal dogs, great companion dogs with excellent characteristics, which is believed to have been transferred into the American Bull Staffy.

 As of today, the American Bull Staffy is recognized by the Dog Registry of America.
-Also, due to breed being relatively new, there is nothing like standards for them yet; with time however, there will be spelt out standards.
+Also, due to the breed being relatively new, there is nothing like standards for them yet; with time, however, there will be spelled out standards.

 History and Origin of the American Bull Staffy

 The American Bull Staffy came to being not quite long ago, in fact, it was in the early 2000s that we started hearing about this dog breed.